gdarid/fast_account_mall_unit/README.md

-# A boilerplate project for python packages
+# A boilerplate project

-A boilerplate project to use when bootstrapping new Python 3 projects with FastApi.
+A boilerplate project with a few models to use when bootstrapping new Python 3 projects with FastApi.
-Copy the source code (no need to fork it), tweak the `setup.py` file to suit your needs and start doing things.

 ## Features